Jabal Al-Mukaber Club: History

-In 2010, the club were winners of the West Bank Premier League, the first time in their history.
+In 2010, the club were the winners of the West Bank Premier League, the first time in their history.

 In light of the club's developments, legal issues arose in 2016 when it was unable to play games in Jerusalem due to restrictions on players with Palestinian identification, preventing them from entering Jerusalem, and matches for the club are now played at the Faisal Al-Husseini International Stadium in Al-Ram.
-In the year 2023, for the second time in the club's history, despite many disturbances due to the political turmoil in the country, it was able to win the West Bank Premier League.
+In 2023, for the second time in the club's history, it managed to win the West Bank Premier League, despite many disturbances due to the political turmoil in the country.